paul-kuttiya/Launch-school/310/week_5/5_puma_unicorn_webworkers.md

+* Puma and sidekiq
+~> Puma is webworker, spawn threads for requests
+~> sidekiq is background processor, use extra spawned threads from puma and run assign job in background.
+~> will make requests faster since will assign heavy lifting job to background.

 * install add-on 'Redis To Go' on heroku
 ~> Redis server for heroku
 ~> Will use Redis; in memory processing db to maintain jobs queue for background jobs processing